 Your solar PV company or installer will install your system and provide you with all the necessary documentation.

 To be eligible for government rebates, your system must be installed by a Clean Energy Council accredited installer.

 An Approved Solar Retailer will always use accredited installers.
 If you’re not buying from an approved retailer, ask to see your installer’s accreditation card.

 Step 6: Connect your solar PV setup to the grid

 Your solar PV retailer will usually arrange for your solar setup to be connected to the electricity network on your behalf.

 Once the connection approval has been confirmed, you may also require an upgrade to your electricity meter, which is sometimes organised by your installer.
 Some solar retailers will require you to organise the meter upgrade with your electricity retailer.

 Grid connection processes will differ from state to state.

 Step 7: Install solar monitoring

 The more energy you use from your panels, the more money you’ll save on your electricity bill.
-With a Reposit First smart home energy management system, you can monitor not just how much energy you’re using each day (and from what source - your panels or the grid) but also how much you’re paying daily for your electricity.
+Most solar inverters will have some kind of monitoring system, you can then monitor how much energy your panels are producing each day, and make sure to turn on your appliances as much as possible during the day.
+With monitoring you will see where your power is coming from - your panels or the grid and how much you’re paying daily for your electricity.